PeaceUCR/SpringBootMySecure/README.md

  <!-- userdetails secure will get form username from html request, even you load email in userserviceIMPL -->

  Spring Security Arch https://spring.io/guides/topicals/spring-security-architecture/

+SetRedirect After Login
+Add LoginSuccessHandler in the SecureCinfig,

+Store the previous url in request at ViewController, then take out in in loginSuccessHandler